awsteiner/o2scl/doc/o2scl/sphinx/install.rst

 manually specify a CBLAS library using the ``LIBS`` and ``LDFLAGS`` environment variables.

-Compiling with the readline and ncurses libraries is optional, but they are assumed to be present by default.
+Compiling with the readline library is optional, but it is assumed to be present by default.

 After ``make install``, you may test the library with ``make check`` or ``make o2scl-test``.
 At the end, the phrase ``"All O2scl tests